aditi1511/blocksquid/README.md

 - Analyze the flow rate of water in `cubic pixels/sec` and measure the volume consumed.
 - Accordingly measure the Performance Index, Flow Credits, etc.
 - Record all these value onto the blockchain so it's immutable.
+- Prevent any kind of _tampering_ by water industries and _monitor_ the water in efficient way and hence motivate them to follow the best practice and conserve water.
+- Based on the consumption, the credit will be distributed to the consumers, which will motivate and help them consume the water resources in efficient and non-destructing manner.

 ## How we built it